thdal/MosaiqueRAT/README.md

 # Licence

 Mosaic is distributed under the MIT License.
-Thanks to QuasarRAT, n1nj4sec, DarkComet for inspiration.
+Thanks to QuasarRAT, njRAT, DarkComet for inspiration.